Bond market: Bond investments

 Bonds typically trade in $1,000 increments and are priced as a percentage of par value (100%).
 Many bonds have minimums imposed by the bond or the dealer.
 Typical sizes offered are increments of $10,000.
 For broker/dealers, however, anything smaller than a $100,000 trade is viewed as an "odd lot".

 Bonds typically pay interest at set intervals.
 Bonds with fixed coupons divide the stated coupon into parts defined by their payment schedule, for example, semi-annual pay.
 Bonds with floating rate coupons have set calculation schedules where the floating rate is calculated shortly before the next payment.
 Zero-coupon bonds do not pay interest.
 They are issued at a deep discount to account for the implied interest.
+Due to inflation the real interest rate is a better indicator of the incentive to lend than the nominal yield.

 Because most bonds have predictable income, they are typically purchased as part of a more conservative investment scheme.
 Nevertheless, investors have the ability to actively trade bonds, especially corporate bonds and municipal bonds with the market and can make or lose money depending on economic, interest rate, and issuer factors.

 Bond interest is taxed as ordinary income, in contrast to qualified dividend income which receives favorable taxation rates, unlike ordinary dividends.
 However many government and municipal bonds are exempt from one or more types of taxation.

 Investment companies allow individual investors the ability to participate in the bond markets through bond funds, closed-end funds and unit-investment trusts.
 In 2006, total bond fund net inflows increased 97% to $60.8 billion from a previous $30.8 billion in 2005.
 Exchange-traded funds (ETFs) are another alternative to trading or investing directly in a bond issue.
 These securities allow individual investors the ability to overcome large initial and incremental trading sizes.